lunajos/iron-stack/docs/elasticsearch-security.md

      docker.elastic.co/kibana/kibana:8.14.3
    ```

 > **Note:** Ensuring both containers are on the same network is critical for hostname resolution.
-The `elastic-net` network allows Kibana to resolve the `es` hostname to reach Elasticsearch.
+The network allows Kibana to resolve the `es` hostname to reach Elasticsearch.

 ## Accessing Elasticsearch and Kibana